CHIEF EXECUTIVE OFFICER

-After four years of building the events program, which nearly doubled in size Table Tennis Australia hosted, she moved into the corporate and Government industry to gain a wider range of experience.
+After four years of building the events program, she moved into the corporate and Government industry to gain a wider range of experience with Programs and Sponsors.

 Not long after, Bonnie took the opportunity to move interstate to fulfil her career aspirations and is now positioned as the Scholarships and Operations Manager for the Sport Australia Hall of Fame.

 As Sponsorship & Program Manager, Bonnie takes on a number of roles within the organisation that includes the expansion of the Scholarship and Mentoring Program, refreshing the Induction & Awards Program, staff and operational management and plays a key role in being first point of contact for Members; Scholarship Holders and Sponsors.

 Chris pursued his passion for sport in 2012 when he started a Bachelor’s degree in Sport and Recreation Management.
 Throughout his studying years he completed placement work at the Western Bulldogs as a Heritage Cadet.

 In his final years of study at Victoria University, Chris completed his final work placement at the Sport Australia Hall of Fame in the redevelopment of the selection process, statistical and historical information.
 Due to the major role and influence Chris had on this redevelopment, he was offered a more permanent role at the Sport Australia Hall of Fame as the Heritage Coordinator.